August 23rd, 2026

 Celebrating Resistance and Resilience

-As we observe the International Day for the Remembrance of the Slave Trade and its Abolition, we're reminded that the struggle for equality and justice is far from over.
-We're called to continue the fight against racism, discrimination, and inequality, ensuring that the sacrifices of our ancestors are not in vain.
+As we mark the International Day for the Remembrance of the Slave Trade and its Abolition, we are reminded that the quest for equality and justice remains unfinished.
+We are called to continue battling against racism, discrimination, and inequality, ensuring that the sacrifices of those who came before us are honored and remembered.

-Today, we remember, we reflect, and we recommit to a world where every individual can live with dignity, respect, and freedom.
-We honor the victims of the transatlantic slave trade and its abolition, and we strive for a brighter, more just future – one where the horrors of the past will never be forgotten, nor repeated.
+Today, we remember the past, reflect on its lessons, and renew our dedication to building a world where dignity, respect, and freedom are afforded to all.
+We honor the victims of the transatlantic slave trade and those who fought for its abolition, aspiring towards a brighter, more just future—one where the horrors of history are neither forgotten nor repeated.

 Timeline